jsxgraph/jsxgraph/README.md

 Usage
 -----

+Include

+* `jsxgraphcore.js` and
+* `jsxgraph.css` and,
-Include `jsxgraphcore.js` and `jsxgraph.css` and, if required, one or more file readers in your HTML file.
+* if required, one or more file readers

+from a CDN or a local version in your HTML file.

+For developing content, it is recommended to include `jsxgraphsrc.js` (`jsxgraphcore.js` is the minified version of `jsxgraphsrc.js`).
 For further usage instructions please consult our [wiki](https://jsxgraph.org/wiki/) especially our [tutorials](https://jsxgraph.org/wiki/index.php/Documentation) or [the API reference docs](https://jsxgraph.org/docs/).